swisspol/XLFacility/README.md

 [![Build Status](https://travis-ci.org/swisspol/XLFacility.svg?branch=master)](https://travis-ci.org/swisspol/XLFacility)

 XLFacility, which stands for *Extensive Logging Facility*, is an elegant and powerful logging facility for OS X & iOS.
 It was written from scratch with the following goals in mind:
-* Making it trivial to log messages from anywhere the source code while maintaining app performance
+* Making it trivial to log messages from anywhere in your app source code without impacting performance
-* Providing several built-in loggers to save log messages to `stderr`, files, databases, remote connections like Telnet, UI overlays and more
+* Built-in loggers to save log messages to `stderr`, files, databases, remote connections like Telnet, UI overlays and more
 * Customizable logging formats
 * Modern and clean codebase fully taking advantage of the latest Obj-C runtime and Grand Central Dispatch
-* Easy to understand architecture and ability to write write custom loggers in a few lines of code
+* Easy to understand architecture with the ability to write write custom loggers in a few lines of code
 * No dependencies on third-party source code
 * Available under a friendly [New BSD License](LICENSE)